Fast list-decoding of univariate multiplicity and folded Reed-Solomon codes: Fast interpolation for Folded Reed-Solomon codes

 \subsection{Close enough codewords satisfy the equation}

 We end this section with the following lemma, which is an analogue of \autoref{lem:close-enough-codewords-satisfy-the-differential-equation} and notes all message polynomials whose encoding is close enough to the received word satisfy a natural functional equation.
-Thus, solving this equation fast is sufficient for FRS list-decoding.
+Thus, solving this equation fast is sufficient for FRS list decoding.

 \begin{lemma} Let $R = (\alpha_i, \beta_{i, 0}, \ldots, \beta_{i, s-1})_{i = 1}^n$ be a received word for a multiplicity code decoder, $m \leq s$ be a parameter, and let $Q(x, y_0, y_1, \ldots, y_m) \in \mathcal{L}_R^{(m)}$ be a non-zero polynomial with $x$-degree at most $D \leq (n(s-m)/m)$.